hwennnn/uniscan/README.md

 ![Push DB schema](docs/push-schema.png)
 After pushing the DB schema, you are ready to go 🎉🎉.

-View the frontend at `http://localhost:5173` and the backend at `http://localhost:8000/api/v1`.
+View the frontend at `http://localhost:80` and the backend at `http://localhost:80/api/v1`.

+You can check whether the backend is running by visiting `http://localhost:80/api/v1/health`.

 ## API Documentation